Shrine at Odero Lal: Architecture & Worship

+There is a temple and a mosque in the shrine.
+Outside the shrine is a temple dedicated to Lord Shiva, which has a well.The hindu pilgrims take bathe from the water from this well as water is considered to purify soul as per Hindu beliefs.

 The shrine caretakers hail from both the Muslim and Hindu communities.
 In the evening, Muslims offer namaz prayers at the shrine while Hindus perform aarti and puja prayers.
 At the temple, a lamp is kept burning perpetually.
 On the appearance of the new moon, Hindus light lamps and worship the shrine deity, an avatar of Varuna at the nearby river, or other water bodies, with rice, sugar-candy, spices and fruits.

 Significance

 For Muslims

-According to Muslim tradition, Sheikh Tahir was born as a Hindu by the name of Odero Lal (alternatively spelled Udero Lal), but converted to Islam as a teenager.
+According to Muslim caretaker of the shrine, Sheikh Tahir was born as a Hindu by the name of Odero Lal (alternatively spelled Udero Lal), but converted to Islam as a teenager.
 Odero Lal in his youth was said to have been attracted the attention of a Sufi saint from Multan, whose association then lead Odero Lal to convert to Islam and adopt the name Sheikh Tahir.